 Of course.
 You need to be able to use your interpersonal skills in such a way that you don't ruffle too many feathers during disagreements.
 However, that doesn't mean you should just roll over and play dead - far from it.
 Challenging discussions are an essential part of everyday teamwork, highlighting factors that might otherwise be missed.

 How Do You Handle Conflict And Disagreements With Colleagues?

-When a disagreement in the workplace occurs, it can happen in the midst of meetings or during the normal course of your everyday duties.
-As such, when working on your personal development, you have to learn how to respectfully disagree in order to maintain a positive atmosphere.
+A disagreement in the workplace can happen in the midst of meetings or during the normal course of your everyday duties.
+As such, when working on your personal development, you have to learn how to disagree in order to maintain a positive atmosphere respectfully.
 Here are a few ways you can ensure that happens.

 Stick To Being Respectful At Work

 As online learning in conflict management shows, if an argument starts to become heated, it might be time to take a moment to let things calm down.
 That's because respect and professionalism can’t be cast aside in the name of winning an argument.
 Even if the person you disagree with starts to lose their professionalism, it’s vital that you don’t - so count to 10 or turn the other cheek if you need to do.